Daltonmedia/hypePrototyper/README.md

 * ```admin_only``` - whether or not the field is only visible to admins (default ```false```)
 * ```hide_on_profile``` - whether or not the field should be hidden on automatically generated profile (default ```false```)
 * ```priority``` - order of the field (default ```500```)
-	This allows users to specify an access level for the metadata, annotation or attachment created
+	This allows users to specify an access level for the metadata or attachment created
 * ```label``` - what label to display with the input field (default ```true```)
 	> ```true``` - set to ```elgg_echo("label:$type:$subtype:$shortname")```;
 	> ```false``` - do not display a label